-Alaska Veteran Preference Certification
+Attachment E - Alaska Veteran Preference Certification

-In order to receive the Alaska Veteran Preference, the proposal must include the Alaska Bidder Preference Certification Form attached to this RFP.
+In order to receive the Alaska Veteran Preference, the proposal must include Attachment E - Alaska Bidder Preference Certification Form attached to this RFP.
 An offeror's failure to provide this completed form with their proposal will cause the state to disallow the preference.